 The SSAT for International Students

 International students must also sit the SSAT or ISEE.
-The verbal section is particularly challenging because it tests nuanced English vocabulary.
+The verbal section is particularly challenging because it tests advanced English vocabulary.

 Plan for: